quentinbricard/backendCodingChallenge/README.md

 ## Error handling

 * If OAuth request validation fails (no authorization header, wrong key, etc), a 403 error is returned (Forbidden)
+* If other verb than GET is used to handle requests, 405 status is returned (METHOD_NOT_ALLOWED)
 * Every other requests return a 200 status (OK) with a success flag and an errorcode (if applicable), as asked in specifications
-* Here are the different error codes handled by this application:\n *- ACCOUNT\_NOT\_FOUND: returned when no account is found upon the accountIdentifier sent by Appdirect\n *- INVALID\_RESPONSE: returned when an error occurs during Appdirect response parsing\n *- TRANSPORT\_ERROR: returned when an error occurs during request signature\n *- UNKNOWN\_ERROR: returned when an unexpected error occurs\n
+* Here are the different error codes handled by this application:\n *- ACCOUNT\_NOT\_FOUND: returned when no account is found upon the accountIdentifier sent by Appdirect\n *- INVALID\_RESPONSE: returned when an error occurs during Appdirect response parsing\n *- TRANSPORT\_ERROR: returned when an error occurs during request signature\n *- TRANSPORT\_ERROR: returned when an error occurs during request signature\n *- FORBIDDEN: returned when an endpoint is called with eventUrl parameter\n *- UNKNOWN\_ERROR: returned when an unexpected error occurs\n

 ## Technical implementation